Economy in Brazil

-Brazil's economy has grown and developed quite a bit since 2004.
+Brazil’s economy has grown and developed quite a bit since 2004.
 This has caused a rise in employment and wages.
-The economy of Brazil is now the 7th largest in the world in terms of GDP and seventh largest in terms of purchasing power.
+The economy of Brazil is now the 7th largest in the world in terms of GDP and the seventh largest in purchasing power.
 Brazil has fairly free markets.
-A free market is a market where there is no regulation by the state.
+A free market is a market without regulation by the state.

 The Difference in Time Periods

 Brazil had weaknesses before the economic boom of 2004.
-These were mostly in regards to debts.
+These were mostly regarding debts.
 Domestic debts went up quite a bit from 1994 to 2003.
 In 2006, this rise was controlled.
 The President did this by setting up economic programs to control taxes and boost public investment.

 Today, Brazil’s industrial sector makes up for 3/5 of the economy of Latin American industrial production.
 Their scientific and technological progress is (debatably) attractive to foreign direct investment.
 This has recently averaged US$ 30 billion per year compared to only US$ 2 billion per year last decade.
 Brazil’s agricultural sector (agronegócio) has also been very lively.
 Its agricultural sector and the mining sector also brought about trade surpluses.
 A trade surplus is an economic measure of a positive balance of trade.
 These trade surpluses in Brazil caused great financial increases.